lambdaschool-codegrade/web-46-web-sprint-challenge-advanced-state-management-vannguyen141290/README.md

 * Push commits: git push origin <firstName-lastName>.
 * RUN npm install to install your dependencies.
 * RUN npm start to start your application.

 ### Task 2: Project Requirements
  Your finished project must include all of the following requirements. **Unlike other projects, the local server used here can not be accessed through the browser.
 It is started automatically and without the need for starting a server.js file.
 Feel free to ignore any messages related to MSW or mock service workers.
 For this and the rest of your sprint challenges, test the functioning of the server directly through your axios calls.**

 #### reducers/index.js
   Add in the needed state and reducer cases to hold and modify smurf error messages, loading status and smurf data. **If at all possible, add in action cases one at a time, instead of all at once.
 Test your state connects and reducer cases as nessisary.**

-  * [ ] Adds the following state values into the initialState:
+  * [x ] Adds the following state values into the initialState:
       - an array of smurfs
       - a boolean indicating if the app is loading
       - a string indicating a possible error message

-  * [ ] Add in the arguments needed to complete a standard reducer function.
+  * [x ] Add in the arguments needed to complete a standard reducer function.
-  * [ ] Add in a reducer case to accommodate the start of a smurf fetch.
+  * [x ] Add in a reducer case to accommodate the start of a smurf fetch.
-  * [ ] Add in a reducer case to accommodate the successful smurf api fetch.
+  * [ x] Add in a reducer case to accommodate the successful smurf api fetch.
-  * [ ] Add in a reducer cases to accommodate the failed smurf api fetch.
+  * [x ] Add in a reducer cases to accommodate the failed smurf api fetch.
-  * [ ] Add in a reducer case to accommodate adding a smurf (including the name, nickname, position, description and an internally generated id) into your smurf list.
+  * [x ] Add in a reducer case to accommodate adding a smurf (including the name, nickname, position, description and an internally generated id) into your smurf list.
-  * [ ] Add in a reducer case that adds in a value to the error message.
+  * [ x] Add in a reducer case that adds in a value to the error message.

 #### index.js
   Connect your application to reducer through redux with the thunk and logger middleware packages attached.